 “Responding to RTs, mentions, new followers, commenting on the tweets of others, attending Twitter parties/chats are basic ways to start engaging and turning on the followers' magnet,” he added.

-Scalice points out that the best way for us to get more Twitter followers in 2017 is to create a high volume of quality content and share it frequently.
+Scalice points out that the best way for us to get more Twitter followers is to create a high volume of quality content and share it frequently.

 Twitter has become a noisy place.
 So in order to stand out, you need to provide more value than ever before.